 Furnas do Enxofre is a popular tourist destination due to its unique landscape.
 However, it is essential to take some precautions, as prolonged exposure to sulphurous gases can be harmful to your health.

-Contemplate the View From Miradouro da Cruz do Canário
+Miradouro da Cruz do Canário

-This is a viewpoint that offers fabulous views of the Atlantic Ocean and the islet of Cabras.
-From this quiet and peaceful spot, you can also see the entire coastline of the island and on days with better visibility, you can also see the island of São Jorge.
+People know the Azores archipelago for its incredible viewpoints.
+The island of Terceira is no exception, so here we leave you with the Miradouro da Cruz do Canário.
+This viewpoint offers fabulous views of the Atlantic Ocean and the islet of Cabras.
+From this quiet and peaceful spot, you can also see the entire coastline of the island, and on days with better visibility, you can also see the island of São Jorge.

 Angra do Heroísmo